TimGoebel/Create_region_of_interest/README.md

    python interactive_polygon_drawer.py
    ```
 2. **Annotate**:
-   - Use **Left Mouse Click** to add points for the polygon.
+   - Use **Left Mouse Click** to add points for the current polygon.
+   - Press **N** to save the current polygon and start a new one.
-   - The points will be displayed as the polygon is drawn.
+   - All polygons will be displayed on the video frames.
 3. **Controls**:
    - Press **Q** to quit.
    - Press **Space** to pause/resume playback.